Federal Work Study

 Work Study positions are hourly-wage jobs in which a student works for an employer according to a mutually agreed-upon schedule and is paid on a bi-weekly basis for the hours worked.

 Students participating in the work study program find positions available on campus with which they have interest in.
 Students are not assigned a position.
 This allows student to pursue areas of interest to them.
 Here is a link to further assist you in finding and applying for work study jobs.

 A list of jobs will be available on www.trinecareers.org before classes begin in the fall.

-One a job is found you will need original ID’s to establish both identity and employment authorization.
-Click on the heading for a list.
+Once a job is found you will need original ID's to establish both identity and employment authorization.

 There are many different jobs available through the Work Study Program ranging from information technology to athletics, from admission to campus operations.
 There are many different Work Study categories from which to choose, varying in the areas of interest, degree of difficulty, and wage rate.
 With a variety of positions available, it is hoped that students will find jobs which are both interesting and related to their career goals.